neuromorphic-paris/puffin/README.md

         /// broadcast sends a message to every connected client. virtual void broadcast(const message& socket_message);

-        /// send sends a message to the client with the gven id. virtual void send(std::size_t id, const message& socket_message);
+        /// send sends a message to the client with the given id. virtual void send(std::size_t id, const message& socket_message);

         /// close terminates the connection with a client.